-- Complete the information at the head of the form.
-1. - Mark the Coursework assignment for each candidate according to instructions given in the Syllabus.
-2. - Enter marks and total marks in the appropriate spaces.
-Complete any other sections of the form required.
-3. - 4.
-Ensure that the addition of marks is independently checked. - www.PapaCambridge.com 5.
+- 1. Complete the information at the head of the form. - 2.
+Mark the Coursework assignment for each candidate according to instructions given in the Syllabus. - 3.
+Enter marks and total marks in the appropriate spaces.
+Complete any other sections of the form required. - 4.
+Ensure that the addition of marks is independently checked. - 5.
 It is essential that the marks of candidates from different teaching groups within each Centre are moderated internally.
 This means that the marks awarded to all candidates within a Centre must be brought to a common standard by the teacher responsible for co-ordinating the internal assessment (i.e. the internal moderator), and a single valid and reliable set of marks should be produced which reflects the relative attainment of all the candidates in the Coursework component at the Centre.
 The outcome of internal moderation, in terms of the number of marks added to or subtracted from the initial total, must be clearly written in the box marked 'Amount of scaling if relevant'.
 If no scaling is necessary, please indicate by writing a zero in this box. - 6.
-Transfer the marks to the Coursework Assessment Summary Form in accordance with the instructions given on that document. - Retain all Individual Candidate Record Cards and Coursework which will be required for external moderation.
-See also the instructions on the 7.
-Coursework Assessment Summary Form.
+Transfer the marks to the Coursework Assessment Summary Form in accordance with the instructions given on that document. - 7.
+Retain all Individual Candidate Record Cards and Coursework which will be required for external moderation.
+See also the instructions on the Coursework Assessment Summary Form.

-Note: These Record Cards are to be used by teachers only for candidates who have undertaken Coursework as part of their IGCSE.
+Note: These Record Cards are to be used by teachers only for candidates who have undertaken Coursework as part of their Cambridge IGCSE.

-BUSINESS STUDIES
+WMS293

-BUSINESS STUDIES Coursework Assess IGCSE Please read the inst ment nera Coursework Regulations before completing this form.
-47. M. -apa- Cambre Age.
-Centre Number Centre Name June/November 2 0 1 3 -0 3
+BUSINESS STUDIES Coursework Assessment Summary Form Cambridge IGCSE

-Candidate Candidate Name Teaching Knowledge and Collection of Analysis and Evaluation Total Number Group/Set Understanding Data Interpretation Mark Moderated Mark (max 15) (max 10) (max 15) (max 10) (max 50) (max 50)
+BUSINESS STUDIES Coursework Assessment Summary Form Cambridge IGCSE Please read the instructions printed overleaf and the General Coursework Regulations before completing this form.
+Centre Number Centre Name June/November 2 0 1 4 ructions print ed ov 1 eneral Coursewo rk Regulations s before comple Centre Nur mber Cen itre Name June/Nov ember 2 0 1 4 Candidate Number Candidate e Name Teaching Group/Set Knowledge and Understanding Collection of Data Analysis and Interpretation Evaluation Total Mark Inte Mod V rnally erated ark (max 15) (max 10) (max 15) (max 10) (max 5 0) (ma x 50) - - \dashv Name of teacher completing this form Signature Date Name of internal moderator Signature Date

-Name of teacher completing this form me of teacher completing this form Date Name of internal moderator Signature Date
+0450/03/CW/I/14 WMS294